-Join Ray Villalobos for an in-depth discussion in this video Creating basic selections, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Creating basic selections, part of D3.js: Data Visualization.

 …So, now that we've set up our basic project, it's time to get things going.…So, I want to start off by showing you some of D3's DOM selection capabilities.…Now, D3 comes with built-in selectors for DOM elements.…The DOM, by the way,…is the Document Object Model or the structure of any HTML page.…So, on this page right here, we have a tag named body.…And inside that tag we have a series of other tags.…So the first level underneath body is this div of a class container.…So this is the first element after body.…